 - Regular check-ups with an allergist to manage symptoms and prevent severe reactions.

-Although many people are familiar with alcohol intolerance, which can cause symptoms like nausea, headaches, and facial flushing, there is also the possibility of developing a full-fledged alcohol allergy later in life.
-True alcohol allergies, although uncommon, can lead to severe reactions, including:
+Although many people are aware of alcohol intoleranceโwhich can cause nausea, headaches, and facial flushingโitโs also possible to develop a full-blown alcohol allergy later in life.
+True alcohol allergies, while rare, may trigger severe reactions like trouble breathing, hives, or even anaphylaxis.

 If you’re looking for an allergy clinic in Robbinsville, NJ, we serve the areas of Hamilton, Florence, Georgetown, Bordentown, or Allentown.
 Penn Medicine Becker ENT & Allergy offers comprehensive allergy services and can help you manage your late-onset alcohol allergy efficiently.
 Contact us today and schedule a consultation.